 (1) When the academic aptitude of a work injury claimant is very low.
 Here, it’s very unlikely for the worker to complete a retraining plan.
 In fact, the completion depends on significant basic adult education or repeating courses.

-(2) When job modifications or ergonomic needs far exceed what is typically seen in the job market; and
+(2) If job modifications or ergonomic needs far exceed the norm in the job market.